10 Reasons Why Musicians Fail

 When they’re ready, let them rest for a while.
 If you’re happy with them after that, get them ready for release!

-8. You Feel You’re Not Being Treated Fairly
+8. Feeling Like You’re Not Being Treated Fairly

 First off, I agree that musicians are often treated very unfairly.
 Though you’re going to fail if you let it take you down.